Let’s thank Kira for keeping us aware. Kira recently posted:

 My studies years ago (1970s) and the Janus literature showed how both the Hispanic and African-American communities tend to have a far-reaching antipathy regarding transsexualism such that those two groups were in near absolute denial transsexualism exists among themselves.
 Thus, by murdering their community members, they are seeking to eliminate that trace of reality.
 Of course, the opposite is happening.

 Allow this serious note to one fancifull question.

-- Can we use stem cells to grow vestigial Mullerian or Wolffian systems in, correspondingly, M-F or F-M patients?
+- Can we use stem cells to grow vestigial Mullerian Duct or Wolffian Duct systems in, correspondingly, M-F or F-M patients?

 It is a dream of many, if not most, transsexuals (both M-F and F-M) to have the actual, full anatomy, not the limited GCS / SRS results.